bra1nDump/ai-task-vscode/docs/backlog.md

 ## UX - Product

+- Keep reference to a terminal, don't keep creating new ones
 - Copy the style of open-interpreter
 - Onboarding
 - Add play button to @bread comments - instead of @run